GSA/fpki-guides/_profiles/21_all_piv_auth.md

 * **These extracted Section 7 requirements, except for the "OCSP Port 80" statement, are already given in the combined Profile, so they add about 95% redundant information.**

+## Extension Requirements

 **Note:**&nbsp;&nbsp;Critical extensions that are not listed in these worksheets MUST NOT be included in certificates or CRLs issued under the _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_ (aka, Common Policy CP).
-Certificate and CRL issuers may include additional information in non-critical extensions for local use but should not expect clients in the Federal PKI to process this information.
+Issuers may include additional information for local use in non-critical extensions but should not expect other organizations in the Federal PKI to process this information.

-## Extension Requirements

 ### PIV Authentication